Ferrite-FEM/Ferrite.jl/docs/src/overview.md

  The Helmholtz equation is solved on a unit square.
 Dirichlet and Neumann boundary conditions are applied at different parts of the boundary.
 A known analytical solution is approximately reproduced to verify the finite element solution.

- Keywords: Fundamentals, Helmholtz equation, Dirichlet boundary condition, Neumann boundary condition, verification
+ Keywords: Fundamentals, Helmholtz equation, Dirichlet boundary condition, Neumann boundary condition, verification, boundary integrals

 4. [Incompressible Elasticity](https://ferrite-fem.github.io/Ferrite.jl/dev/examples/incompressible_elasticity/)